 - baking something, which requires a person to recall the ingredients they already added

 - participating in a debate, during which a person must remember the main arguments and the evidence each side uses

-While researchers typically separate working and short-term memory into two different categories, research often finds a significant overlap between the two.
+While researchers typically separate working and short-term memory into two different categories,

 Long-term memory stores a wide range of memories and experiences.

 Most memories that people recall, especially those older than about 30 seconds, are part of long-term memory.

 Many researchers divide long-term memory into two subcategories: implicit and explicit.

 Explicit long-term memory